-2 teachers killed at Swedish high school, suspect a student
+2 teachers killed at Swedish high school, student arrested

 STOCKHOLM (AP) — Two teachers were killed by a student at a high school in southern Sweden, police said Tuesday.

-The student, 18, was arrested at the scene on Monday in Malmo, Sweden’s third-largest city.
-The victims were two female teachers in their 50s, police said.
+The 18-year-old student was arrested at the scene on Monday in Malmo, Sweden’s third-largest city.
+The victims were two women in their 50s, police said.

-The suspect wasn’t previously known to the police and had no criminal record and police didn’t disclose how the teachers were killed.
+The suspect wasn’t previously known to the police and had no criminal record, and police didn’t disclose how the teachers were killed.
 A motive hasn’t been established.

 “For now it is far too early to comment on that,” Malmo Police Chief Petra Stenkula told a news conference.